M-Codes6/M-Codes6/README.md

 ### About Me

 I'm a passionate web developer from the breathtaking valleys of Kashmir.
 I love building interactive and user-friendly web experiences using modern technologies.
 When I'm not coding, I'm exploring new tools, working on innovative projects.
 Currently i am learning Python, React and DSA.
+Also i am trying to contibute in open source projects.

 ---